Tags

 and lay them onto a small cookie sheet.
 Once the oven is hot, bake the cinnamon-y strips at 350° for 5 to 8 minutes, or until browned.

-Yay!
-Pie snacks!
-Well, that’s what my grandma always called them.
-You know, because you snack on them while your pie is baking.
+You know, because you snack on them while your favorite cherry pie is baking.

 Bake the pie for 35 to 45 minutes, or until the filling is bubbly and the crust is golden brown.
 Let the pie cool completely on a wire rack before serving.